bartekpacia/fhome/README.md

 > Note: extremely alpha, work in progress

-F&Home doesn't provide any kind of API, but I managed to figure out how it works using Chrome Devtools and looking at the messages it sends over websockets.
+F&Home doesn't provide any kind of API, but I managed to figure out how it works using Chrome Devtools and by looking at the messages it sends over websockets.

+Then I started putting together this project.

 ## Using CLI